-Institutions are required to have in place an internal review process for the Programme.
-It is recommended that any Programme will also undergo a comprehensive internal review every 3-5 years, to address any issues that may arise and to update course content.
+Institutions are required to have in place an internal review process for the Programme or the Subject course proposal.
+It is recommended that any Programme or Subject course proposal will also undergo a comprehensive internal review every 3-5 years, to address any issues that may arise and to update course content.

 The methodology adopted by the institution for the internal review will need to be furnished in detail.
-The summary of any recent internal review undertaken for a programme submitted for recognition will need to be included in the submission.
-This should not be taken as precluding newly developed programmes not yet able to satisfy these items.
+The summary of any recent internal review undertaken for a programme or subject proposal submitted for recognition will need to be included in the submission.
+This should not be taken as precluding newly developed programmes and subject course proposals not yet able to satisfy these items.